Types of Horse Bit Mouthpieces:

 Roller Mouthpiece

-Another type of roller mouthpiece, called a cherry roller, features large round brushings that spin and make it difficult for the horse to grab the bit or lean against the rider's hands.
+Another type of roller mouthpiece, called a cherry roller, feature large round bushings that spin to make it difficult for the horse to grab the bit or lean against the rider's hands.
 The last type of roller is seen on Myler bits and allows for independent side movement.
 This helps the rider give very clear, precise signals to the horse.

 Port Mouthpiece

-A port is a raised portion in the middle of the mouthpiece that can be low, high, narrow, or wide.
-Each type of port offers a different effect in the horse's mouth, particularly pressure on the tongue or palate.
-Low ports work similarly to mullen mouth bits while wide ports offer the horse tongue relief.
-Higher ports will enact palate pressure as they sit straight against the horse's tongue until the reins are engaged.
+A port is a raised portion in the middle of the mouthpiece that can be low or high as well as narrow or wide.
+Each type of port interacts in the horse's mouth differently—particularly with pressure on the tongue or palate.
+Low ports work similarly to mullen mouthpieces while wide ports offer the horse tongue relief.
+Higher ports will enact palate pressure, as they sit straight against the horse's tongue until the reins are engaged.
 The rein pressure triggers the port to rotate into the palate.
-Ports are typically 2-2.5" to enact pressure on the roof of the mouth.
+Ports are typically 2-2.5" in height to enact pressure on the roof of the horse's mouth.

 Jointed Port Mouthpiece